 When A.J. was born in 2010, he received the Hepatitis B immunization in the hospital and all of his recommended shots since then.
 Aside from his food allergies, vision problems and drooping eyelid, as well as the occasional case of the flu (the year we I forgot to get the vaccine) – he’s been very healthy.

-The last eight years of his life have been a blur.
-A.J. is now in the second grade, he’s into video games and I’m suddenly quite embarrassing to him.
+The last nine years of his life have been a blur.
+A.J. is headed to the fourth grade in the Fall, he’s into video games and I’m suddenly quite embarrassing to him.
 He’s even taken after his TV Mom and Dad by acting as a “kid correspondent” on board our 2015 Carnival Cruise.
 He loves visiting attractions around Atlanta, like World of Coca-Cola and the Children’s Museum.

 I’m proud to team up with the Centers for Disease Control (@CDCGov on Twitter) for National Infant Immunization Week.
 All week long you’ll find great resources for parents to get answers to your immunization questions on the CDC’s profiles.